EvHaus/googleredesigned-firefox/README.md

 This is the official Google Redesigned add-on for Firefox.
 It's licensed under MPL 2.0.

-The extension was built using [Firefox Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK) and can be compiled using:
+The extension was built using [Firefox Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK).

 For more info visit: http://www.globexdesigns.com/products/gr